-Honda today the first official images of Micro Commuter, an electric motorized individual transportation vehicle coming to fight with Renault Twizy, its main rival.
-Both models are classified in the European category L7 (quadricycles) and are intended for individual driving through crowded cities.
+Honda released the first official images of Micro Commuter, an electric motorized individual transportation vehicle coming to fight with Renault Twizy, its main rival.
+Both models are classified in the European category L7 (quadricycles) and are designed for individuals driving through crowded cities.

-Unlike the Renault Twizy, which can accommodate a passenger behind the driver's seat, Honda Micro Commuter is presented to the public with three seats: the dedicated driver and two children.
+Unlike the Renault Twizy, which can fit a passenger behind the driver's seat, Honda Micro Commuter is exhibited to the public with three seats: the dedicated driver and two children.
 By 2.5 meters long, 1.25 meters wide and 1.45 meters tall, Honda relies on an electric motor placed at the rear.
-This leads Honda Micro Commuter to a speed of 50 miles per hour, while autonomy announced by manufacturer is 60-mile with a "full" charged battery.
+This leads Honda Micro Commuter to a speed of 50 miles per hour, while autonomy announced by the manufacturer is 60-mile with a "full" charged battery.

-Very interesting is the fact that Honda Micro Commuter is built on a modular platform that allows for alternative versions of the body.
-Also Honda Micro Commuter can be used as a reserve of energy that can power a house and has the capacity to recharge its batteries from another electric or plug-in hybrid made by Honda.
+Very exciting is the fact that Honda Micro Commuter is developed on a modular platform that allows for alternative versions of the body.
+Also, Honda Micro Commuter can be used as a supply of energy that can power a house and has the capacity to recharge its batteries from different electric or plug-in hybrid made by Honda.

 Key Specifications of Micro Commuter Prototype:

 Vehicle size (length × width × height)2,500 × 1,250 × 1,445 (mm)

 Maximum speed - 80 km/h

 Charging time - Less than 3 hours